matthewelse/sriracha/README.md

 $ _build/default/loader/bin/loader.exe _build/default/example/example.cmxs
 ```

-Then, make edits to `example.ml` (e.g. changing the text printed by `reloadable`).
-Notice
+You can then make edits to `example.ml` (e.g. changing the text printed by `do_something`).
-how only changes in, or "downstream" of `reloadable` affect the runtime behaviour.
+Notice how only changes in, or "downstream" of `do_something` affect the runtime behaviour.

 ## How it works